mycordaapp/really-simple-serialisation/README.md

 With RSS serialisation, only the following types are supported

-* a restricted set of pre agreed scalars
+* a restricted set of pre agreed scalars, currently
+    - Int
+    - Long
+    - Double
+    - String
+    - Float
+    - Boolean
+    - UUID
+    - BigDecimal
 * kotlin data classes
 * type safe list - *raw generic (e.g. List<String>) are banned to avoid problems with erasures*
 * exceptions
-* a handful of classes that represent "nothing" e.g. Unit
+* a handful of classes that represent "nothing" e.g. Unit, NotRequired

-Anything else will result in an exception when running the serialisation
+Anything else should result in an exception when running the serialisation(_currently this validation is only partly supported_)

 Initially there is a small subset of scalar types, but the intent is to include all the commonly used java domain types.